MIRAvzw/qt-brisa/doc/docSource/code_examples.rst

             }
         }

-OK, or device is done and the last thing we need to do is initialize the device in the main file.
+Our device is done and the last thing we need to do is initialize the device in the main file.
 ::
         #include <QtGui/QApplication>
         #include "light.h"